-The autonomous controller is composed of a number of subsystems, as described in the DoW: Reactive, Attention, Deliberative, Self-Monitor and Expression and Actuation.
-In the Reactive subsystem, sensory inputs are immediately acted upon with appropriate actuator outputs.
-The Attention subsystem determines the robot's focus of attention.
-In the Deliberative subsystem, the necessary interventions will be implemented in a general approach so it is not scenario-specific.
-The Self-Monitoring subsystem acts as an alarm system in two specifications.
+The autonomous controller is composed of a number of subsystems, as described in the DoW: reactive, attention, deliberative, self-monitor and expression and actuation.
+In the reactive subsystem, sensory inputs are immediately acted upon with appropriate actuator outputs.
+The attention subsystem determines the robot's focus of attention.
+In the deliberative subsystem, the necessary interventions will be implemented in a general approach so it is not scenario-specific.
+The self-monitoring subsystem acts as an alarm system in two specifications.
 An internal one when the robot detects that it cannot act because of a technical limitation or an ethical issue.
 An external alarm is one where the therapist overrules the robot behaviour selection.
-Finally, the Expression and Actuation subsystem is responsible for generating believable human/animal-like smooth and natural motions and sounds that are platform independent.
+Finally, the expression and actuation subsystem is responsible for generating believable human/animal-like smooth and natural motions and sounds that are platform independent.
 These subsystems interact, and must combine their suggested courses of actions to produce a coherent robot behaviour, in the context of constraints laid down by the therapist (for example, the script to be followed, types of behaviour not permissible for this particular child because of individual sensitivities, etc).
-In the cognitive controller architecture it is defined the control that the supervising therapist can exert over the behaviour of the robot (effectively a limited 'remote control' functionality).
-This naturally has a number of operational consequences for other subsystems of the cognitive controller, which will be handled through the oversight of the Self-Monitoring subsystem (to prevent conflicting commands for example).
-As a result, we have formulated the following architecture describing how cognitive control informed by the therapy scripts is to be achieved (Figure 2), see Annex 3.5 for further details.
+As a result, we have formulated the following architecture describing how cognitive control informed by the therapy scripts is to be achieved (figure 2).
+This design is an iterative improvement on earlier plans laid out in Annex 3.5; the fundamental principles remain the same, but the design required modification to ensure logical information flow when specified to a lower level.

 A detailed description of the cognitive architecture was provided in deliverable D6.1 at month 18.

-Within this report we describe the functionality of the Expression and Actuation subsystem as well as any other additional modules required to execute the motor commands on the robot.
-The next version of this document will be ready for month 36.
+Within this report we describe the functionality of the expression and actuation subsystem as well as any other additional modules required to execute the motor commands on the robot.
+The final preliminary version of this document will be ready for month 48.